mpritchardESTM/esteemedio.github.io/_posts/2020-07-08-5-benefits-of-a-distributed-workforce.md

 * Improved culture, loyalty, and retention
 * And a better bottom-line for your business

-### Increased Employee Productivity
+### **1. Increased Employee Productivity**

-Employers have been surprised that [_productivity skyrockets when workers go remote_](https://esteemed.io/blog/2020/08/01/can-remote-work-increase-employee-productivity/ "Read more on employee productivity"), even part-time.
+Employers have been surprised that [productivity skyrockets when workers go remote](https://esteemed.io/blog/2020/08/01/can-remote-work-increase-employee-productivity/ "Read more on employee productivity"), even part-time.
 The flexibility of telecommuting has brought an infusion of energy to the workplace.

 Many top-tier developers have avoided the traditional office for years for good reason.
-44% of remote employees said they were less distracted when they worked from home.
+In fact, 44% of remote employees said they were less distracted when they worked from home.

-### Happier Employees Are More Productive
+### **2. Happier Employees Are More Productive**

 Happy workers get more done.
 In a survey from the [State of Remote Work 2019](https://www.owllabs.com/state-of-remote-work/2019) “83% of survey respondents agreed that the ability to work remotely would make them happier.”

 Not to mention that \~1,100 US-based firms reported improved relations between managers and workers after implementing a remote-work program.

-### Top Global Talent at Your Fingertips
+### **3. Top Global Talent at Your Fingertips**

-With Esteemed, you can quickly source digital professionals from a pre-vetted pool of global super-stars.
+With Esteemed, you can quickly source [digital professionals](https://esteemed.io/blog/2020/08/03/should-i-consider-contract-staffing/ "Find digital professionals today!") from a pre-vetted pool of global super-stars.

 Gone are the days of murky job sites, bad leads, unreliable recruiters, and wasted weeks.

-### Improved Culture, Loyalty, and Retention
+### **4. Improved Culture, Loyalty, and Retention**

 Now more than ever organizations desire a diversity of voices, global leaders with unique viewpoints, and loyal employees who consider flexibility a benefit.

-“The impact of telecommuting on employee retention is among the least controversial findings—95% of employers say that telework has a high impact on employee retention.”— [PGI.com](https://www.pgi.com/blog/2019/11/how-telecommuting-saves-money-and-the-planet-too/)
+According to a PGI think-piece, 95% of employers say that telework has a high impact on employee retention.

-### The Bottom-Line for Your Business
+### **5. The Bottom-Line for Your Business**

-With the rising costs of office equipment and space, remote employees can save the average business close to $11,000 annually for even a part-time hire.
+With the rising costs of office equipment and space, remote employees can [save the average business](https://esteemed.io/blog/2020/08/04/can-hiring-remote-developers-save-my-agency-money/ "Learn how to save by hiring. ") close to $11,000 annually for even a part-time hire.

 Organizations that have never considered distributed workforces are now facing one simple fact: Adapt, or be left in the dust.

-## The Revolution Will Be Distributed
+## **The Revolution Will Be Distributed**

 Looking to transform the workday?